 Hi Jack, enjoy your website.
 What is rightly dividing the word of truth?
-I’ve heard it said its just keeping Paul’s letters separate from the rest of the bible and I can see that as far as our being saved by grace thru faith.
+I’ve b been told it’s just keeping Paul’s letters separate from the rest of the bible and I can see that as far as our being saved by grace thru faith.
 After that there’s a lot of good things to put our faith to work on in the other books but how do you divide them?
 Thanks

 The phrase “Rightly Dividing the Word of Truth” comes from 2 Timothy 2:15 and is Paul’s admonition to Timothy to keep the believers entrusted to him from taking Scripture out of context and from quarreling among themselves about the meanings of individual words.

 Probably the most famous use of this phrase was by C.I.
 Scofield who titled his monumental book on dispensationalism by that name in 1896.
 Dispensationalists believe that God’s word can by divided into seven distinct eras (dispensations) that explain the differences in the way He’s dealt with us through the ages.
 We are currently in the Dispensation of Grace, for example.
-Here’s a link to a brief explanation of the dispensations.
+Here’s our study on Dispensationalism.

 But that hasn’t stopped people over the centuries from incorrectly teaching that God’s grace is not really sufficient, and that there’s work required of us to either gain or keep our salvation.